 As such, the Breville Dual Boiler espresso machine is for the coffee lover who is seeking to refine the espresso-making process.
 The real strength of this machine lies in the number of parameters you can experiment with in the extraction process.
 These include pre infusion time and pressure, extraction temperature, and steam wand temperature.
 You don’t need professional barista skills for the Breville dual boiler, but some experience with using espresso machines will help.

 As the name indicates this machine has dual stainless steel boilers, which means you can both extract coffee and steam simultaneously.
 This is real strength and a major step up from most entry level espresso machines.

 So the Dual Boiler espresso machine is for the coffee lover with both some previous experience in espresso and the desire to really develop in this method of coffee brewing.

 Well as we have hopefully shown throughout this article, we have been thoroughly satisfied with our investment in this coffee maker.
 The Breville Dual Boiler espresso machine is a superb machine that can aid in the making of delicious coffee, has more features than you will ever need, and is a pleasure to use.

 We recommend this machine for those who love espresso, have at least some prior experience in this brewing method, and are willing to spend the money for quality.
 This is one of the few espresso makers which fits in the space between entry level machines and the high end machines which often cost thousands.

-So if you want to take your espresso game to the next level then this may well be the machine for you.
-As a side if you are spending this amount of money on an espresso maker then you really do need a decent burr grinder alongside it.
-We use a Rancilio Rocky alongside ours and have found it works a treat so if you are interested you can read our review of the Rocky here.
+So if you want to take your espresso game to the next level, then this may well be the machine for you.
+As a side note, if you are spending this amount of money on an espresso maker, then you really do need a decent burr grinder alongside it.
+We use a Niche Zero coffee grinder alongside ours and have found it works a treat.